Frequently asked questions.

 Do you take insurance?

-I’m currently only in-network with Cigna through 1/1/2026 and bill them directly.
+No, I do not.
 If you have out-of-network benefits with other private insurance companies, I can provide a paperwork called a Superbill for you to submit for reimbursement.
 See more information below.

 What is your fee?